Firefall: Resumption and later work

+Former Firefall bass player (in 1980) George Hawkins died on October 26, 2018, after a bout with cancer.
+Yet another former Firefall bassist, Bob Gaffney, also passed on in 2018.

-In August 2019 after Mark Andes was sidelined after a hip replacement.
-Lance Hoppen (of Orleans), John Trujillo (a bassist friend of Sandy Ficca's) and former Firefall member Steven Weinmeister filled in for him.
+In August 2019 after Mark Andes was sidelined after a hip replacement, Lance Hoppen (of Orleans), John Trujillo (a bassist friend of Sandy Ficca's), and former Firefall member Steven Weinmeister filled in for him.

 The band released Comet, their first new album in nearly 20 years, and first with Sunset Blvd Records, on December 11, 2020.
 The album featured a lineup of Jock Bartley, Mark Andes, David Muse, Sandy Ficca and Gary Jones.

 In 2021 Firefall again did some shows as a trio, this time with Bartley, Jones and a returning Steve Weinmeister on bass, who ended up returning to the group to replace Jones going forward.

-In 2022 David Muse was sidelined from touring after having once again fallen ill with cancer, that this time took his life on August 6, 2022.
+In 2022 David Muse was sidelined from touring after having once again fallen ill with cancer.
+He took his life on August 6, 2022.
 Jim Waddell, who had first played with Firefall in 1993, returned to cover for Muse.

-As of July 2022 after Mark Andes retired from the road, current Babys singer/bassist John Bisaha has joined the lineup.
+In July 2022 after Mark Andes retired from the road, current Babys singer/bassist John Bisaha joined the lineup.

+In 2023 Firefall announced that their latest album, Friends & Family, would feature classic songs from other 1970s bands, including the Doobie Brothers, Heart, Fleetwood Mac, Loggins and Messina, the Band, Marshall Tucker Band and more.
+It was released on September 22, with Friends & Family 2 following in May 2025.